 Check out this compatibility chart

-Are they reef safe?
+Are flame angels reef safe?

 It is easy to fall in love with this beauty, but is the flame angel reef safe?
 That’s one of the most common (and important) questions.
 The answer?
 Well, the answer is yes, they are generally considered to be reef safe, but…it depends.
 While individuals from this dwarf angelfish species generally leave corals alone, certain individuals may become polyp nippers.
 They won’t likely eat all of your prized coral polyps, but they may nip and harass a little.